NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

     images/rhw-flexheight-use-onslope-3.jpg
 {{< /gallery >}}

-To override the base RHW-2 configuration of the FLEXHeight transitions, either Ramp-Style or On-Slope, simply drag the desired override network into either end, and it will convert to match.
-If any tiles refuse to convert, simply click over the first point where the override stops complying, and it should convert.
-Placing starters on both sides of the transition ensures maximum stability.

-{{< img-simple src="images/rhw-flexheight-use-2.jpg" >}}

 If using a multi-tile network, simply place multiple FLEXHeight transitions adjacent to one another, and drag each tile of the multi-tile network into the ends of the transition.

 {{< img-simple src="images/rhw-flexheight-use-3.jpg" >}}